tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

         is_in_range(la, hlat_prefix_size_vmcs())
     )
 ```
-Notice that (1) when HLAT is enabled and the given LA is within a range specified by the HLAT prefix VMCS, (2) the processor locates PML4 through HLATP, instead of the guest CR3.
+Notice that (1) when HLAT is enabled and the given LA is within a range specified by the HLAT prefix size VMCS, (2) the processor locates PML4 through HLATP, instead of the guest CR3.
 (3) The layout of the hypervisor-managed paging structures and the process of HLAT paging is almost identical to the traditional paging structure and paging (<a name="body2">[*2](#note2)</a>).

 This makes the remapping attack no-op, because even if the guest-managed paging structures (or the guest CR3) is modified, those will not be used.
 LA -> GPA translation is done through the hypervisor-managed paging structures which remain to translate the LA to the intended GPA.